Stablecoin Development Corp Income Taxes Disclosure

 Unrecognized benefit - end of period |

 The entire amount of the unrecognized tax benefits would not impact our effective tax rate if recognized.
-Accrued interest and penalties related to unrecognized tax benefits are classified as income tax expense and were immaterial for the years ended December 31, 2025 and 2024.
-The Company files income tax returns in the United States, California and Florida.
+Accrued interest and penalties related to unrecognized tax benefits are classified as income tax expense and were immaterial for the years ended December 31, 2024 and 2023.
+The Company files income tax returns in the United States and in California.
 Other jurisdictions are not significant.
-The tax years - 2024 (except 2007 and 2009) remain open in the federal, California and Florida jurisdictions.
+The tax years - 2024 (except 2007 and 2009) remain open in the federal and California jurisdictions.
 The Company is not currently under examination by income tax authorities in federal, state or other jurisdictions.

 |